 Ready to take a crack at making your Bulldog’s meals?
 Here’s a nutritious recipe worth trying out.

-This recipe utilizes ground turkey as the primary protein source.
+It utilizes ground turkey as the primary protein source.
 You can swap the meat out with something more exotic if your dog suffers from allergies.
 The same goes for the plant-based ingredients.

-The recipe is formulated to be easy on the system and balanced enough to support your pooch.
-But as always, there's room to customize things as you see fit.
+This recipe is formulated to be easy on the system and balanced enough to support your pooch.
+But as always, there’s room to customize things as you see fit.

 Putting this meal together is super easy.